Social | Talent creativity

 3. Building environments helping employees with disabilities to be independent in society

-These efforts include helping each employee establish goals they want to achieve each year while maintaining close interaction with local organizations and special support schools connected to the employment of people with disabilities.
+These efforts include helping each employee establish goals they want to achieve each year while maintaining close interaction with local organizations and special support schools connected to employment of people with disabilities.
 The special subsidiary’s business lines include cleaning services, printing of promotional materials and business cards and mail pickup and delivery services, and support for tire testing.

 In April 2011, Bridgestone also opened a vocational education and training school, Work Education Center Hikone, at its Hikone Plant to support social participation through employment and independence for people with disabilities.
 The center is operated by Kansai Fukushi Gakuen, an organization operating schools for social welfare.
-During the two-year education and training period, participants are provided with education on basic knowledge and manners as members of society, as well as on-the-job training at the Hikone office.
-As of February 2025, 20 graduates had been employed at the Hikone office.
+During the two-year education and training period, participants are provided education on basic knowledge and manners as members of society, as well as on-the-job training at the Hikone office.
+As of January 2026, 20 graduates have been employed at the Hikone office.
 By further promoting these efforts and expanding employment of people with disabilities, Bridgestone will contribute to the realization of a harmonious society where everyone can continue to work with peace of mind.

-* 16 group companies in Japan include the company to which Bridgestone's special subsidiary system applies (as of January 2025)
+* 16 group companies in Japan include the company to which Bridgestone's special subsidiary system applies (as of January 2026)

-Asia Pacific, India, and China region
+Regional initiatives: Asia Pacific, India, and China region

 Each BSAPIC employees can make a difference within their sphere of influence by taking concrete action to be more inclusive in their work.